Smoked Brisket Recipe: How to Smoke Brisket on the Big Green Egg

 Smoking a brisket is a true test of BBQ prowess.
 But with the right knowledge and techniques, you can achieve brisket nirvana.
 Here are my top tips for smoking brisket on your Big Green Egg (or any smoker):

-- Use a quality thermometer: Invest in a reliable meat thermometer with dual probes to monitor both the pit temperature and the internal meat temperature.
+- Use a quality thermometer: Invest in a reliable meat thermometer with dual probes to monitor both the pit temperature and the internal temperature of the meat.

 - Control your airflow: Mastering the BGE’s dampers is crucial for maintaining a consistent temperature.